Haivision/srt/docs/handshake.md

 - **ID:** Agent's socket ID
 - **Cookie:** a cookie previously received in the induction phase

-The HSv5 Caller must send exactly these contents when it has received a value of 4 in the `Version` field from the Listener, and continue the processing according to HSv4 rules.
-When it receives a `Version` value of 5, it sends:
+If the HSv5 Caller got a confirmation from the listener that it uses version 5 handshake, it fills in the following values:

 - **Version:** 5
 - **Type:** Appropriate Extension Flags and Encryption Flags (see below)